 Discussion

 The 2015 EAHP Statements survey was the first survey of the new 2-year cycle of EAHP survey related to European Statements of hospital pharmacy.
-This Survey was related to 3 of 6 Sections of Statements and besides of collecting the basic statistic data about the current level of implementation of the Statements, it was also intended to identify most important barriers in implementation.
+This Survey was related to 3 of 6 Sections of Statements and in addition to collecting the basic statistical data about the current level of implementation of the Statements, it was also intended to identify the most important barriers to and drivers of implementation.

-There are several limitations to the study.
-The first and most important one is the number of answers from some member countries, which are significantly low for some countries, not allowing a precise statistical evaluation on country level (it has a clear reason in some countries with small population and therefore very low number of hospitals).
+There are several limitations to this study.
+The first and most important limitation was that the number of responses from some member countries was very small, not allowing a precise statistical evaluation on country level.
+The reason for this is that some countries have a much smaller population and therefore have a much smaller number of hospitals.
 The second limitation was the necessity to find a balance between the length of the questionnaire (and the workload for responders) and level of detail sought in identification of the main implementation barriers.

-Despite these limitations, the survey results provide an up to date picture about the current state of our profession in Europe in relation to the European Statements.
-The most challenging Statements for implementation remain the publication of the research activities, creating contingency plans for medicines shortages, implementing and using computer-supported decision tools, involvement in developing local and national guidelines and policies, and identification priorities for improvement in medicines use processes.
+Despite these limitations, the survey results provide an up to date picture about the current state of our profession in Europe in relation to the Statements.
+The most challenging Statements in sections 2,5 and 6 for implementation remain the publication of the research activities, creating contingency plans for medicines shortages, implementing and using computer-supported decision tools, involvement in developing local and national guidelines and policies, and identification priorities for improvement in medicines use processes.

 The main barrier identified is insufficient capacity to undertake the services, and the results of this survey confirm the finding from the EAHP Baseline survey.
 The numbers of hospital pharmacists and pharmacy technicians remain quite low in many European countries.
 Almost half of hospitals in this survey had over 500 beds, but 80 % of hospitals had up to 10 pharmacists.
 While significant improvement in staffing level cannot be a short term goal, EAHP will provide education on the development of business cases and the self-assessment tool will enable head pharmacists to have real time information to discuss with hospital and health system managers.
 The answer ‘not being considered priority by my managers’ was also quite often mentioned and here the authors see even bigger opportunities in speeding up the implementation and raising awareness about statements and their impact on patients and healthcare systems.
-The level of awareness and implementation readiness and willingness was also measured in this survey; and will be a subject of an additional article.
+The level of awareness, implementation readiness and willingness was also measured in this survey; and will be a subject of an additional article.

-The next survey in autumn 2016 will be focused on Sections 1, 3 and 4, the next survey in 2017 will come back to the sections investigated and described in this paper.
-The authors will then be able to compare the results and track the progress.
+The next survey in autumn 2016 will be focused on Sections 1, 3 and 4, followed by another survey in 2017 which will revisit the sections described in this paper.
+The authors will then be able to compare the results and track any progress.

 Conclusion

-The main objective of the 2015 EAHP Statements survey was to provide an assessment of the level of implementation with the EAHP Sections 2, 4, 5 of Statements throughout European countries and find out the main barriers in implementation.
+The main objective of the 2015 EAHP Statements survey was to provide an assessment of the level of implementation with Sections 2, 4 and 5 of the Statements throughout European countries and to identify the main barriers to and drivers of implementation.
 This enables the EAHP to prioritise efforts in our implementation activities.
 This objective has been reached, thanks to enormous effort of national coordinators and all our members who had responded to the survey.
 The data will now be used to inform the EAHP Statements implementation project as well as other major projects of EAHP.

 What is already known on this subject